Domain coloring: Method

 Representing a four dimensional complex mapping with only two variables is undesirable, as methods like projections can result in a loss of information.
 However, it is possible to add variables that keep the four-dimensional process without requiring a visualization of four dimensions.
 In this case, the two added variables are visual inputs such as color and brightness because they are naturally two variables easily processed and distinguished by the human eye.
 This assignment is called a "color function".
 There are many different color functions used.
 A common practice is to represent the complex argument, $\arg z$, (also known as "phase" or "angle") with a hue following the color wheel, and the magnitude by other means, such as brightness or saturation.

 Simple color function

 The following example colors the origin in black, 1 in green, −1 in magenta, and a point at infinity in white:

+Where H is hue, S is saturation, and L is lightness.

 There are a number of choices for the function $\ell:[0, \infty)\to[0, 1)$.